MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-start-for-administrators.md

 This guide is for system administrators.
 If you are responsible for configuring or maintaining Machine Learning Server, then this guide is for you.

-As an administrator, your key responsibilities are to ensure machine learning server is properly provisioned and configured to meet the demands of your user community.
+As an administrator, your key responsibilities are to ensure Machine Learning Server is properly provisioned and configured to meet the demands of your user community.
 In this context, the following policies are of central importance:

 -   Server [security policies](#security-policies), which include user authentication and authorization
 -   Server [R package management policies](#r-package-policies)